 Being on LinkedIn gives us a false sense of security, thereby making us more trusting towards people.
 Attackers use this to their advantage and carry out social engineering and spear-phishing campaigns over the platform.
 Here are a few things to look out for while accepting such connection requests.

 An easy way to detect a fake profile is to spot a fake profile picture.
 If the picture being used for the profile is evidently a stock image, then this is an immediate red flag.
-Also, check to see if the image being used matches the age and gender of the individual and if there is are any discrepancies.
-If you suspect someone is using a fake image, you can reverse image search using a service like Google to see where the image originated from.
+Also, check to see if the picture matches the age and gender of the individual and if there are any discrepancies.
+If you suspect the image is fake, you can reverse image search using a service like Google to see where the image originated from.

-When scanning through a people’s profile be on the lookout to see if you can spot some kind of natural progression throughout their career.
-If you only see multiple high profile positions across different fields, then this should raise a red flag.
-Try to use common sense as well, is it believable that you are getting an unexpected LinkedIn connection request from a Director at Microsoft or some other big corporation.
+When scanning through someone’s profile, try to see if there’s some kind of natural progression throughout their career.
+If you only see multiple high-profile positions across different fields, then this should raise a red flag.
+Try to use common sense as well – is it believable that you are getting an unexpected LinkedIn connection request from a Director at Microsoft or some other big corporation?

 The entire premise of LinkedIn is to connect with people from your professional network and then endorse each other to improve credibility.
 This can also be used to your advantage; if you see a profile with a low number of connections and endorsements, this could be a red flag.
-You should try to dig deeper before on this individual prior to accepting their requests.
+Try to dig deeper into this individual’s profile prior to accepting their requests.

 Another easy way to spot a fake LinkedIn profile is to look at the nature of the groups that the person is a part of.
 It is important to check to see if the groups have some sort of relevance to the person’s career, interests or field.
 If not, you should be suspicious as it is a clear red flag.
 It is highly advised to investigate further to see if the profile is genuine or not.

 So what is protocol if you do successfully spot a fake LinkedIn profile?
 For one, do not accept connection requests or click on links that they send you.
-Secondly, make sure to make use of the LinkedIn Safety Center to report a fake profile.
-This allows LinkedIn to conduct their quality checks and remove these profiles from the platform saving other users from having to deal with these accounts.
+Secondly, make use of the LinkedIn Safety Center to report the profile.
+This allows LinkedIn to remove these profiles from the platform, saving other users from having to deal with these accounts.